GrimDevxlx/PHP-MultiLogin/README.md

-### php-student-teacher-multi-login-project 2024
+### php-student-teacher-multi-login 2024

-1. For Teacher  -> can add Students and Their Result also Edit the Results
+* Teachers  -> can add students and their result also edit the results.
-2. For Student -> can can login and View Their Result
+* Students -> can can login and View result.

 # USE XAMPP TO OPEN THE LOCALHOST